cwendorf/cwendorf/README.md

 ### My Professional Interests

-Broadly speaking, I am interested in social and cultural psychology, the scholarship of teaching and learning, and statistical methods.
+Broadly speaking, I am interested in social and cultural psychology, statistical methods, and the scholarship of teaching and learning.
 Of course, these interests are not mutually exclusive; in fact, most of my work spans more than one of these categories.

 - **Social and Cultural Psychology:** Justice, fairness, and morality; social and political values; cultural and evolutionary psychology.
 - **Statistics and Research Methods:** Confidence intervals; effect sizes; structural equation modeling; multilevel modeling.